 See the Apple-1, the computer that launched Apple Computer, autographed by cofounder Steve Wozniak.

-Explore early PC favorites, including the Apple TRS-80 Personal Computer, Commodore PET, and the Sinclair ZX Spectrum Microcomputer.
+Explore early PC favorites, including the TRS-80, Commodore PET, and Apple II personal computers.

 This device helped the US government complete the 1890 census in record time and, in the process, launched the use of punched cards in business.
 IBM used the Hollerith system as the basis of its business machines.